 But when his heart became arrogant and hardened with pride, he was deposed from his royal throne and stripped of his glory~ Daniel 5:20 NIV

-Pride is never difficult to recognize in others but nearly impossible to spot in ourselves.
+Pride is weirdly easy to spot in others but nearly impossible to see in ourselves.
 The more of a problem we have with pride the less likely we are to believe we have a problem with it.
-Pride makes us think we are better and smarter than we really are and keeps us from seeking the God who has the power to actually make us better and smarter than we really are.
-Quite possibly the scariest thing about pride is that it can destroy a person without them ever even knowing they have a problem.
+Pride causes us to think we are better and smarter than we really are.
+Pride also keeps us from seeking the God who has the power to actually make us better and smarter than we really are.
+Without question, the scariest thing about pride is that it can destroy a person without them ever even knowing they have a problem.

-You won’t take advice from anyone you see as less successful or feel is less intelligent than you are-
+You will not take advice from anyone you view as less successful or feel is less intelligent than you are-

-If apologies always seem to stick in your throat or your family complains you never admit you’re wrong (even when it’s obvious you are).
+If apologies stick in your throat or your family complains you never admit you’re wrong (even when it’s obvious you are).
 Trust me.
 You have a problem that needs fixing.

 Everybody else’s sin is a bigger deal than your own-

-Prideful people have a habit of constantly comparing their sins to the sins of others.
+Prideful people constantly compare their sins to the sins of others.
 The problem with grading personal holiness on a bell curve is that you can always find SOMEONE who is more sinful than you are.
 Besides God does not want us to be like other people.
 He wants us to want to be like Jesus.

 You refuse to go to Church-